drewwiens-hobby-projects/node-led-sign/README.md

   * Most any PNP transistor and power/signal/schottky diode should work.
   * Can substitute other values for the resistors as long as they are reasonable.
 * circuitjs.txt can be imported at https://www.falstad.com/circuit/

+## Circuit Explanation

+The circuit does not meet the J1708 spec, it just sends 3.3v TTL serial to the sign straight on one pin (A) and inverted on the other pin (B) with some inline impedance.
+The goal was to be really simple, i.e. mostly resistors.
+It could probably be done even simpler.
+The 10k resistor + diode combination near the RXD is to protect the 3.3v pin since the sign tries to pull up pin A toward 5v.
+If you adapt the circuit for 5v TTL serial, or if you have 5v tolerant input pins, you don't need the 10k resistor + diode.